CultClassik/iac-azure-agw/README.md

 * Only two environments - production and nonprod
   * All non production environments will be serviced by the nonprod AGW
 * All frontend and backend certs are stored in a dedicated keyvault
-  * Certs are added to the AGW by their key vault secret id
+  * ~~Certs are added to the AGW by their key vault secret id~~
+  * Using the secret id always gives an error about improper format.
+Adding the PEM straight to the AGW after fetching it from the external key vault

 ## Local use
 ```bash